 The Relationship between Porn and Sex Crimes

 Porn sites have grown in popularity in the past two decades, with various types and categories catering to mostly male viewers.
-Increases in sexual abuse cases have risen amongst female pornstars, along with an increase in sex trafficking cases.
+Increases in sexual abuse cases have risen among female pornstars, along with an increase in sex trafficking cases.

 According to polls, viewers of porn are predominantly men (90% male versus 10% female), and the content they prefer is becoming more hardcore.
 A top-rated category in the explicit content is gang bang, where one woman is the object of pleasure for multiple men who have their way with her.